 6. Go Swimming in the Thermal Pool at Carolus Thermen

-Aachen is historically known as the place of hot springs.
+Aachen is historically known as the place of thermal baths and spas.
 The area has numerous spa spots and swimming pools where you can go to enjoy the thermal mineral water.

 7. Visit Aachen’s Marketplatz Karlsbrunnen Fountain

-In Aachen, there’s also no shortage of quaint fountains that will blow off your mind.
-One of the oldest fountains in Aachen, located right across the town hall building, is the Marketplatz Karlsbrunnen Fountain.
+In Aachen, there’s also no shortage of quaint fountains that will blow your mind.
+One of the oldest fountains in Aachen, located right in front of the town hall building, is the Marketplatz Karlsbrunnen Fountain.

-This fountain is crowned with a statue at the top, to commemorate Charlemagne.
-The Charlemagne sculpture is, however, a replica as the original one is located in the city hall’s coronation room.
+This fountain is crowned with a statue at the top to commemorate Charlemagne’s palace.
+The Charlemagne sculpture is, however, a replica of the original one in the city hall’s coronation room.

 The fountain is sparkling clear and is nestled within stunning surroundings.
-And, Johann Couven made the place even more ornamental by designing a limestone basin with two bronze fish.
+Johann Couven made the place even more ornamental by designing a limestone basin with two bronze fish.
 While planning your itinerary of what to do in Aachen, visiting a fountain like Marketplatz or a few other gorgeous ones should be part of it.

 8. Stopover at the Dreiländereck, Three-Country Border, Aachen

 A three-country point between the Netherlands, Germany, and Belgium lies in the Southwest of Aachen.
-The lines converge at the Vaalseberg summit lying in a 320-meter hill.
+The lines converge at the Vaalseberg summit, lying on a 320-meter hill.
 The hill is the highest point of the mainland Netherlands.

 Marked by a waist-high obelisk, the border is a great place to do the clichéd thing of linking hands across three counties.
 You can go up with a transparent lift to get to this 50-meter high point, an amazing viewpoint to see the Tour Badouin on the Belgian side and Wilhemina Tower on the Dutch side.

-Also, at the top, you can tour a small amusement park with various snack-bars and a hedge-maze that you can play.
-The maze takes approximately 45 minutes to solve.
+Also, at the top, you can tour a small amusement park with various snack bars and a hedge maze that you can play.
+The maze takes approximately 45 minutes to move through.

-Ponttor is a word derived from the Latin word ‘Pons,’ meaning bridge.
-It is one of the remaining two gates of Aachen city walls.
-It was built in the 14th century and was usually manned by soldiers and even militias during the era of the ‘Free Imperial City of Aachen.’
+Ponttor is derived from the Latin word ‘Pons,’ meaning bridge.
+It is one of the remaining two gates of the Aachen city walls.
+It was built in the 14th century and was usually manned by soldiers and militias during the ‘Free Imperial City of Aachen era.’

 Threats of destroying these structures had been made in the late 1800s, but the defenses were rescued.
 Unfortunately, they were destroyed during the 19th century Napoleon’s city occupation.

-The structures were made of a gatehouse with portcullis, an outer barbican (reinforced towers), and a bridge passage over the moat defended by crenellations.
-This is a sight that you’ll love and that should not miss on your list of things to see in Aachen.
+The structures comprised a gatehouse with portcullis, an outer barbican (reinforced towers), and a bridge passage over the moat defended by crenellations.
+You’ll love this sight and should not miss it on your list of things to see in Aachen.

 10. Tour the Aachen Ludwig Forum for International Art

-The Aachen Ludwig Forum is another incredible historical landmark in Aachen and German as a whole.
+The Aachen Ludwig Forum is another incredible historical landmark in Aachen and Germany.
 It exhibits European art and its development from the early 1960s to a contemporary art museum.
-It lies in the former umbrella factory in the eastern outskirts.
+It lies in the former umbrella factory on the eastern outskirts.

-Built with the 1928 Bauhaus design, the museum has a massive collection of artifacts running from the 1960s to date.
+Built with the 1928 Bauhaus design, the exhibition center has a massive collection of artifacts running from the 1960s to date.
 Most of these artifacts were by the collector couple, Peter and Irene Ludwig.

-The museum has several pieces crafted by people like Nam June Paik, Roy Lichtenstein, Joseph Beuys, Wolf Vostell, Jörg Immendorff, and Duane Hanson.
-In fact, there exists over 3,000 pieces in this museum, including the Chinese and Soviet art by Ai Weiwei and Ilya Kabakov.
+The museum has several pieces crafted by Nam June Paik, Roy Lichtenstein, Joseph Beuys, Wolf Vostell, Jörg Immendorff, and Duane Hanson.
+There are over 3,000 pieces in this museum, including Chinese and Soviet art by Ai Weiwei and Ilya Kabakov.